Michael Wildes: 2003: Election as Mayor of Englewood

 In his first speech as mayor, Wildes named three issues as his top priorities: "public education, property taxes, and bringing a fresh perspective to government."
-In his first month in office, Wildes visited several elementary schools and middle schools in Englewood to begin a dialogue with students, as part of his plan to engage more young people in the political process.
-He talked to students about success and the American dream.
-At one such event, an elementary school student asked Wildes who his earliest political influence was.
-Wildes named John F. Kennedy.
-At another address at Dwight Morrow High School, he told the students, "Never underestimate what being a good person can do for you.
-People remember the small things.
-Good morning, how was your day etc. and in return being a good person makes you marketable and appealing."
+At an elementary school visit, a student asked Wildes who his earliest political influence was; he named John F. Kennedy.
+At another address at Dwight Morrow High School, he told the students, "Never underestimate what being a good person can do for you."
 The same month, Wildes met with Cristina Fernández de Kirchner, then First Lady of Argentina.